-MySQL is free, open source, and easily available for download.
-It is usually the first choice of most Web developers for learning SQL and database.
+MySQL is a free, open-source, and readily available RDBMS for download.
+It is usually the first choice of most Web developers for learning SQL and databases.
 Many large websites and hosting companies rely on using MySQL as their backend.
 Here we are outlining the simple steps to install MySQL on Windows 7.

-Not only does it support multiple platforms but allows quick integration with a no. of programming languages like Java, C#, and Python.
-In our last tutorial, we’d laid down the steps to install MySQL on Ubuntu platform.
-If Linux is the alternate operating system you use, then it’s worth reading this tutorial to get a head-start on using MySQL.
+Not only does it support multiple platforms but allows quick integration with a number of programming languages like Java, C#, and Python.
+In our last tutorial, we laid down the steps to install MySQL on the Ubuntu platform.
+If Linux is the other operating system you use, then it’s worth reading this tutorial to get a head-start on using MySQL.

-Let’s now begin to explore the process to install MySQL on Windows 7 and also review the points to take care post installation.
+Let’s now begin to explore the process of installing MySQL on Windows 7 and also review the points to take care of post-installation.

-The latest and stable version of MySQL package is 5.7.
+The latest and most stable version of the MySQL package is 5.7.
 It brings many security fixes and performance enhancements.
-And we recommend to use it for your deployments.
+And we recommend using it for your deployments.

-So the first step is to get the MySQL community installer for Windows platform.
-The latest version of MySQL community package is 5.7.17 which comprises the following components.
+So the first step is to get the MySQL community installer for the Windows platform.
+The latest version of the MySQL community package is 5.7.17 which comprises the following components.

-- MySQL Connectors – A set of programmable components for C, C++, C# APIs, and ODBC.
-It helps developing applications using MySQL database.
+1. MySQL Connectors – A set of programmable modules for C, C++, C# APIs, and ODBC.
+It helps develop applications using the MySQL database.

-- MySQL Workbench – A visual tool for DBA, Software Architects and Web Developers.
+2. MySQL Workbench – A visual tool for DBA, Software Architects, and Web Developers.
 It features data modeling, SQL builder, server/user management, and database backup.

-- MySQL Server – The relational database management system (RDBMS) which uses SQL for adding, accessing and managing content in a database.
+5. MySQL Server – It is the relational database management system (RDBMS) that uses SQL for adding, accessing, and managing content in a database.

 After downloading the MySQL community edition, double-click the installer file to begin the installation process.
 It’ll launch the installer window.